sneha-balamurali/fpga/introduction/vivado_overview.md

                 - `PCLK_P/PCLK_N` - an external clock input
                 - `OCLK_P/OCLK_N` - on-board 125 MHz oscillator (default clock source)
                 - `FCLK_P/FCLK_N` - clock provided by the FPGA, if you want the FPGA to control the sampling
             - `CLKOUT+/CLKOUT-` (labelled `ADCLK_P / ADCLK_N` on the schematic) - the output data clock that goes into the FPGA.
-The FPGA uses this to synchronise capturing the ADC data bus: on each clock edge, all 14 data pins update together to represent the sampled voltage as a binary word
+The FPGA uses this to synchronise capturing the ADC data bus: on each clock edge, all 14 data pins update together to represent the sampled voltage as a binary word.[^2]

 - **Right beige rectangle (`U1A`):**
     - This is the FPGA chip (Xilinx Zynq-7010).